Familial Mediterranean fever is caused by a gene inherited from both parents.

 About one third of women with the disorder are infertile or miscarry.
-About 20 to 30% or pregnancies end in loss of the fetus.
+About 20 to 30% of pregnancies end in loss of the fetus.
 The disorder can cause scar tissue to form in the pelvis.
 The scar tissue can interfere with conception.

-A doctor usually bases the diagnosis on typical symptoms.
+A doctor usually bases the diagnosis of familial Mediterranean fever on typical symptoms.
 However, the abdominal pain of familial Mediterranean fever is virtually indistinguishable from that of other abdominal emergencies, particularly a ruptured appendix.
 Thus, some people with this disorder have urgent surgery before the correct diagnosis is made.

 No routine laboratory test or imaging test is by itself diagnostic, but such tests can be useful in excluding other disorders.
 Blood tests can identify the abnormal gene that causes this disorder and can thus sometimes help with the diagnosis.
 Some people with typical familial Mediterranean fever have only one rather than two copies of the gene or occasionally have no detectable mutations in the gene, genetic test results may be negative.
 In these cases, people should receive genetic counseling and care from specialists who are experienced with familial Mediterranean fever.

 Taking colchicine daily by mouth eliminates or greatly reduces the number of painful attacks in about 85% of people.
 Also, it virtually eliminates the risk of kidney failure due to amyloidosis.
 In pregnant women, colchicine helps prevent attacks that might lead to a miscarriage.
 If people have infrequent attacks that begin slowly, they can wait until symptoms start before they take colchicine, but they must then take it promptly.

-If colchicine is ineffective, other drugs such as infliximab, given intravenously, or anakinra or rilonacept, injected under the skin, may help.
+If colchicine is ineffective, other drugs such as canakinumab, anakinra, or rilonacept, injected under the skin, may help.
 These drugs modify how the immune system functions and thus help reduce inflammation.